-This year we piloted the School Improvement Plan System (SIPS) - an online management tool that requires each principal to submit and update a set of school-based information that can be used for effective planning purposes.
+At a practical level, in 2012 the WCED piloted the School Improvement Plan System (SIPS) - an online management tool that requires each principal to submit and update a set of school-based information that can be used for effective planning purposes.

 As part of efforts to strengthen accountability at all levels within the system, our school principals are using the SIPS to set targets for improvements for each grade.
-These targets are determined for a three-year period in consultation with the relevant district office after careful analysis of the Grades 3, 6 and 9 literacy and numeracy test results, the Annual National Assessment results, the National Senior Certificate results and internal test results.
-Once determined, these targets are captured into the SIPS database; are carefully monitored to ensure that each school is progressing; and are one of the benchmarks for evaluating performance.
+Once determined, these targets are captured in the SIPS database; are carefully monitored to ensure that each school is progressing; and are one of the benchmarks for evaluating performance.